The short version

 The valuation problem

 Automated valuation models face a fundamental challenge.
-Real estate values depend on factors that algorithms genuinely struggle to capture.
+Real estate values depend on factors that algorithms struggle to capture.

 Market volatility compounds the problem.
 During rapid price changes, AVMs lag behind reality.
 They’re trained on historical data, so they miss inflection points.
 When markets shift fast, valuations become guesses.